damianhakert/damianhakert.github.io/source/handbook/marketing/product-marketing/partner-marketing/index.html.md

 Within first 2 weeks of partnership agreement, generate initial buzz by:
 - Blog post announcing partnership.
 To be published on website, promoted on both companies social media platforms, and included in company newsletter, & partner newsletter
 - Add partner to our website partner page.
 Request that GitLab is added to partner's website
+- Add partner email address to partner newsletter list in Marketo

 Tier out marketing efforts over next few months to ensure that there is consistent communication to the market and target audience to keep partnership front-of-mind.
 Suggested ongoing marketing activities:
 - Webinar with partner - Host, and share leads.